Is ChatGPT a better judge of probability than doctors? - discussing case studies vs RCTs as reliable indicators of efficacy

 And whether there can be greater evidence for benefit with these case studies than the competing "gold standard" RCTs.

-I ask ChatGPT (Deep Research) to guide me through the questions:
+I ask ChatGPT to guide me through the questions:

 - how rare are stage 4 cancer reversals?